kevinolega/callcentertrainingtips/about.md

 Most of my friends, including myself are introverts.

-A few years ago I accompanied friends to interviews and give them ideas on how to improve until they got hired.
+A few years ago I accompanied friends to interviews.

+I gave them ideas on how to improve.

+I assisted them until they got hired.

-It normally takes us 4-6 call centers until they get hired.
+It normally takes us four to six call center companies until they get hired.

-When they get hired, we go for pizza and they buy me a few beers after.
+When they got hired, we celebrate with pizza.

+I also receive free beer.

 In 2005, I worked for a call center training school.

-I assisted students with the enrollment process and gave additional coaching upon graduation.
+I assisted students with the enrollment process.

+I gave the students job application tips upon graduation.

-Over the years, the mistakes, experience, studies, and questions led me to accumulate a massive amount of lessons.
+Over the years, the mistakes, experience and research led me to accumulate a massive amount of lessons.

 You'll find lessons on how to improve confidence, speak better English, present well during interviews and job hunting strategies on this website.

-I am grateful for the opportunity to contribute my experience with you and I'm excited that you'll pick up something useful.
+I am grateful for the opportunity to contribute my experience with you.

+I'm excited that you'll pick up something useful.

 I hope you enjoy reading and learning as I much as I enjoyed writing and putting this website together.